-How Much Caffeine is in a Cup of Coffee?Click here to get our FREE weekly coffee lover newsletter!
+How Much Caffeine is in a Cup of Coffee?Subscribe to our FREE weekly emails on finding and brewing amazing coffee!

 Do you rely on that morning cup of coffee to really wake you up and get you going?
 You’re not alone.
 But do you know how much caffeine is in a cup of coffee?
 Should you even worry about it?